 The annual festival of sand sculptures is unique!
 Here, some of the world's best and most talented sculpturists gather to create works of art out of sand to the admiration and fascination of visitors, throughout the summer.

-The theme changes each year and in 2018 the theme is: Wizardry and magic.
+The theme changes each year and in 2019 the theme is: Robots.
 The sculpturists begin building the enormous sand sculptures in May and spectators can follow their construction while having a chat with the sculpturists.